widelang/draft/README.md

 ⚠️ Yes!
 There's no need for any function, macro or any voodoo!
 The `""` is the syntax that does that magic itself if put it alone in a single line or passed alone when Questioning values.

-If you need to print `""` double quotes inside a string you just use 2 pairs double quotes instead of one.
+If you need to print `""` double quotes inside a string you can use 2 pairs double quotes:

 ```lua
 () => {